Ashutosh007-dev/Hacktoberfest-2020/README.md

 # Hacktoberfest-2020 - https://hacktoberfest.digitalocean.com

-Make your first Pull Request and earn a free tee from GitHub!
+Make your first Pull Request and earn a free limited edition Hacktoberfest T-shirt from GitHub!

 Open source is changing the world - one pull request at a time.
 Join our global community for the yearly celebration of open source software!